Key to Bible Prophecy

 10 Now when Daniel knew that the writing was signed, he went home.
 And in his upper room, with his windows open toward Jerusalem, he knelt down on his knees three times that day, and prayed and gave thanks before his God, as was his custom since early days.

 Daniel: Daniel did not change a thing about his personal life despite the law passed by authority.
-Daniel challenge the law to challenge the law, but continued to do what he had done in the past despite the law.
-Daniel was so faithful and consistant in his prayer life, even his enemies knew where to find him at what hour of the day.
+Daniel did not challenge the law to challenge the law; he continued to do what he had done in the past despite the law.
+Daniel was so faithful and consistent in his prayer life, even his enemies knew where to find him at what hour of the day.

 Daniel accused